Pain and Inflammation in Pets

 Imagine your self with the sensation of itchiness and no hands or tools to scratch with.
 Now imagine it goes on for days and days and you don’t know what to do.

 This can be very hard on our pets, leading to a host of unwanted behaviors from the discomfort and subsequent anxiety.
-Itchy pets can take our Pet CBD orally and topically (i.e., the skin has a high concentration of CB receptors).
+Itchy pets can take our Pet CBD orally or topically (i.e., the skin has a high concentration of CB (cannabinoid) receptors.
+Additionally, our MCT oil base is naturally anti-microbial as it is primarily capric and caprillic acids from coconut oil.

 Other Pain Management Options